TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 **Prerequisites**

-<p>There are a number of prerequisites that are required before the Airflow pipelines can be run.</p>
+<p>There are a number of prerequisites required before the Airflow pipelines can be run.</p>

 1. Create an AWS User